Email-builder/grunt-email-builder/readme.md

 Combine Html and Css into an email

-What this will do Eventiually

-Read Less (one for inline css, one for an inline style tag) and Jade Files, combine into a Single Email html file.
+This reads Less/Css (one for inline css, one for an inline style tag) and Jade Files then combines  them into a Single Email html file.

-This will then be curled  off to litmus.
-Eventually whatever email testing service  (Are there any others?)

-*** TODO ***
-Replace curl exec function with actualy http thingy (wtf).
+You can then send them off to litmus for testing.

 ## Getting Started
 Install this grunt plugin next to your project's [grunt.js gruntfile][getting_started] with: `npm install grunt-EmailBuilder`